Physics-50/Module-1/docs/plotting-guide.md

 "errorbar(X,Y,E) plots Y versus X with symmetric error bars 2*E(i) long.
 X, Y, E must be the same size.
 Each error bar is a distance of E(i) above and below the point defined by (X(i),Y(i))."

-The plotting-script-for-figure.m uses errorbar on line 12:
+The plotting_script_for_figure.m uses errorbar on line 12:
 ``` MATLAB
 errorbar(distances,mus,muerrors,'ko');  % Plot the data with errorbars
 ```